 Engineering 106 Descriptive Geometry 2 hrs.
 Lec.
+4 hrs.
+Lab.

 Prerequisite: Drafting 183 or Engineering 105.
 Provides training in the visualization of three-dimensional structures, and in accurately representing these structures in drawings by analyzing the true relationship between points, lines, and planes.
-Attention is given to the generation and classification of lines and surfaces, as well as intersections, developments, auxiliaries and revolutions.
-Laboratory fee required.
+Attention is given to the generation and classification of lines and surfaces, as well as intersections, developments, auxiliaries and revolutions, Laboratory fee required.

-Engineering 107 (3) Engineering Mechanics I 3 hrs.
+(3) Engineering 107 Engineering Mechanics I 3 hrs.
 Lec.

 Prerequisite: Mathematics 126 or registration therein.
-A study of the statics of particles and rigid bodies with vector mathematics in three-dimensional space.
-Principles of the equilibrium of forces and force systems, resultants, free body diagrams, friction, centroids and moments of inertia, virtual work and potential energy are used.
+A study of the statics of particles and rigid bodies with vector maththree-dimensional ematics: in Principles of the equilibrium of forces and force systems, resultants, free body diagrams, friction, centroids and moments of inertia, virtual work and potential energy are used.
 Distributed forces, centers of gravity, analysis of structures, beams and cables are treated.

-Engineering 186 (2) Manufacturing Processes 1 hr.
+(2) Engineering 186 Manufacturing Processes 1 hr.
 Lec.
-2 hrs.
-Lab.

 Introduces the student enrolled in technical programs to the many steps involved in manufacturing a product.
 This is accomplished by involving the class in producing a device with precision.
 The student gains practical experience with working drawings, a variety of machine tools, and the assembly of components.
-The student is made aware of the factors involved in selecting materials and economical utilization of materials.
-Laboratory fee required.
+The student is made aware of the factors involved in selecting materials and economical utilization of materials, Laboratory fee required.

-Engineering 187 (2)Manufacturing Processes 1 hr.
+Engineering 187 (2) Manufacturing Processes

+1 hr.
 Lec.
 2 hrs.
 Lab.

 Prerequisite: Engineering 186 or acceptable industrial experience.
-A continuing study of metal working processes, chipless machining, threads, gears, jigs, fixtures, surface treatments, automation and operations planning.
-Laboratory fee required.
+A continuing study of metal working processes, chipless machining, threads, gears, jigs, fixtures, surface treatments, automation and operations planning, Laboratory fee required.